fahmikmrlzmn/New-way-to-confess/README.md

-A cute interactive website made to confess feelings in the sweetest way possible 💕 Built with love, pink vibes, and a little bit of chaos 😆✨
+A cute interactive website made to confess feelings in the sweetest way possible 💕 Built with love, pink vibes, and a little bit of chaos 😆✨ Easy to build even if this is your first time, my purpose is to show you guys how easy to do your own html

 ---